 However, two Iranian banks were named as sanctioned entities under the U.N.
 Security Council resolutions.
-U.N. restrictions on Iranian banking now lifted. assets January 23, 2012, and banned all transactions with Iranian banks unless authorized on October 15, 2012.
+U.N. restrictions on Iranian banking now lifted.

+The EU froze Iran Central Bank assets January 23, 2012, and banned all transactions with Iranian banks unless authorized on October 15, 2012.